 Acupuncture is a system of assessment and treatment based on the Traditional Chinese Medicine (TCM) concept of balancing Yin-Yang energy and the flow of chi (i.e. life force energy).
 It involves the insertion of very fine needles into specific anatomical points to encourage natural healing and pain relief by promoting harmony within the body.

 The method of acupuncture practiced by Heather Smyth at Erie Shores Rehabilitation combines TCM with a Western-medicine, scientific, evidence-based, approach and is known as Medical Acupuncture.
 Acupuncture can be very effective by itself, but is even more effective in combination with other forms of treatment, such as physiotherapy.
 It can also make it easier to perform manual therapy or complete exercises.

-As a Registered Physiotherapist, Heather provides acupuncture within the scope of practice of physiotherapy, as part of a physiotherapy treatment.
+As Registered Physiotherapists, Heather and Melissa provide acupuncture within the scope of practice of physiotherapy, as part of a physiotherapy treatment.